Skip to content

 Comparative Context

 Compared to a perennial, which returns year after year, an ephemeron makes a singular appearance.
-Unlike other terms like permanent or enduring, it highlights the specific beauty of things that are meant to fade.
+Unlike other terms like permanent or enduring, it highlights the specific charm of things that are meant to fade.

 Example Sentences